Strengths of eToro

 Conclusion On eToro Exchange Commissions And Fees

-While no commissions may seem like eToro has low brokerage the high spreads and other charges means fees will be higher for most trading activity.
+While no commissions may seem like eToro has low brokerage the high spreads and other charges mean fees will be higher for most trading activity.
 While eToro may suit your trading strategies you will need to take account the higher brokerage charged by the online broker.

 Final Thoughts On eToro

 eToro is unique thanks to its unique trading platform, social trading functionality and range of markets including crypto.
 Traders will need to balance these features with the high brokerage, poor customer service and lack of risk management tools which partially lead to 66% of traders losing their money with eToro.
-If your looking for alternatives then view the best forex broker table.
+If you’re looking for alternatives then view the best forex broker table.
 Otherwise, you can open a demo account and try the unique features and markets eToro offers.